-There is a diabetes medicine can reduce blood sugar and cholesterol, relieve pain, prevent cancer, protect your eyes, kidneys, and improve your sex life.
+There's a diabetes medicine that can reduce blood sugar and cholesterol, relieve pain, prevent cancer, protect your eyes, kidneys, and improve your sex life.
 It tastes good too.

 That medicine is turmeric, made from the root Curcuma longa, a member of the ginger family.
 About 2-5 percent of turmeric is the yellow/orange powder called curcumin, which gives the curry a nice color.
 The taste gives a bite, but with the right recipe, you will love it.
 Or you can take capsules.

 Turmeric has been used for centuries in Chinese and Ayurvedic (Indian) medicine.
 It is used to improve digestion and liver function, relieve pain, and for its antioxidant and anti-inflammatory properties.

 Curcumin can also help treat aspects of Type 1 and Type 2 diabetes.
 A scientific paper from the Beijing University of Chinese Medicine and McGill University reviewed several studies on curcumin in the world.
 The majority of these are studies of diabetic rats and mice.
 They have to be repeated in humans to able to convince and gain scientific acceptance.

 • In several studies, curcumin has reduced blood sugar and cholesterol levels.